awelsh615/Mapping_Earthquakes/README.md

 ## Conclusion
 I really enjoyed this project.
 I added a fourth tilelayer to the Map, and added an information box at the top of the page with information on the purpose of the map.

+I tried deploying this 'site' to heroku, but got a little confused.
+Instead I created a github repository with only the challenge files and created a github page: https://awelsh615.github.io/Mapping_Earthquakes_heroku/.